 - Things to Accomplish

-The two most important lists you can have is your Meal Planning list and your Gift List.
-These are two of the most time consuming parts of holiday planning.
+The two most important lists you can have are your Meal Planning list and your Gift List.
+These are two of the most time-consuming parts of holiday planning.

 To make a meal plan, you first need to consider if you are going to be providing the majority – or all – of the foods served at each meal.
 You also need to think about all the meals that will be served.